Tanz0rz/haxe-fmod/extension/haxe/platforms-uwp.md

 # platforms-uwp

 ## Background Music
-verdict: review note only, decide bound or a category haxefmod supports Windows, Linux, and macOS (C++ and HashLink) and HTML5 (WebAssembly), so UWP is not a target and there is no Haxe equivalent for this page.
+verdict: cannot UWP is not a haxefmod target and output ports exist only on consoles.
+On the desktop and web targets ChannelGroup.create makes the group and Sound.play followed by Channel.setChannelGroup routes the sound through it

 ## Pass Through
-verdict: review note only, decide bound or a category haxefmod supports Windows, Linux, and macOS (C++ and HashLink) and HTML5 (WebAssembly), so UWP is not a target and there is no Haxe equivalent for this page.
+verdict: cannot UWP is not a haxefmod target and output ports exist only on consoles.
+On the desktop and web targets ChannelGroup.create makes the group and Sound.play followed by Channel.setChannelGroup routes the sound through it